A healthy parrot will have strong, well-kept, vibrant, and colorful plumage.

 The down feathers of most parrots are a mixture of whites and greys.
 As these soft, fluffy feathers are shed, they’ll be replaced with those of a mature parrot.

-A parrot’s feathers don’t naturally change again after the down is lost, except due to:
+A parrot’s feathers don’t naturally change again after the down is lost, except when the following apply:

-Illness or nutritional deficiencies can cause markers to develop on growing feathers, such as:
+Illness or nutritional deficiencies can cause markers to develop on growing feathers, like:

 - Stripes or banding